Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-These maps show that $\{\mumf_n\}$ is close to $\{\mug_n\}$, if the Gaussian projection in (\ref{eq:stock2}a) is close to the identity where it acts, and that $\{\mug_n\}$ is close to $\{\mu_n\}$ if the Gaussian projection in (\ref{eq:stock1}b) is close to the identity where it acts.
-Together these two facts suggest that $\{\mumf_n\}$, $\{\mug_n\}$ and $\{\mu_n\}$ are all close to one another if the two Gaussian projections can be viewed as being close to the identity map, where they appear in \eqref{eq:stock1}, \eqref{eq:stock2}.
+\begin{remark} Equations \eqref{eq:stock2} show that $\{\mumf_n\}$ is close to $\{\mug_n\}$, if the Gaussian projection in (\ref{eq:stock2}a) is close to the identity where it acts on the output of onestep.
+Equations \eqref{eq:stock1} show that $\{\mug_n\}$ is close to $\{\mu_n\}$ if the Gaussian projection in (\ref{eq:stock1}b) is close to the identity where it acts on the joint space of state and observation.
+Together these two facts suggest that $\{\mumf_n\}$, $\{\mug_n\}$ and $\{\mu_n\}$ are all close to one another if the two Gaussian projections can be viewed as being close to the identity map, where they appear in \eqref{eq:stock1} and in \eqref{eq:stock2}.
 This provides a potential path for analysis of the mean field model, away from the linear setting where it is exact.
+Note also that (\ref{eq:stock2}a) shows that the Gaussian projected filter evolves within the manifold of Gaussian probability measures; the mean field model (\ref{eq:stock2}b) does not. \end{remark}